 What do you need to create an Express Entry profile

-- Occupation: Your National Occupational Classification (NOC) number.
-It is a system that the Canadian government uses to classify various jobs and occupations, which are grouped based on categories and skill levels.
+- Occupation: Your National Occupational Classification (NOC) code.
+It is a system that the Canadian government uses to classify various jobs and occupations, which are grouped based on occupational categories and the education and skill required for the jobs.

 - Education: Your education credential assessment (ECA) report.
 An ECA is used to verify that your foreign degree, diploma, or certificate (or other proof of your credential) is valid and equal to a Canadian one.
 There are different types of ECAs.
 You need to get an ECA for immigration purposes.
 If you have another type of ECA, you may be able to get it reissued, depending on the type of ECA and/or issuing organization.
 You will have to include your ECA report and the reference number in your Express Entry profile.